aer0ss/aerofs/docs/customer-success/how-to/build-and-deploy-prod.md

    little unlock button and enter the keychain password (which is _not_ the same as the mount password).
 For this, also ask Matt.

-3. Make and push Eyja javascript/images for iOS, Android and web.
+3. Make and push Eyja javascript/images for iOS, Android and web; package the Eyja installers.
 To do this, run the following commands:

        git pull
-       ~/repos/aeroim-client/bin/aero build
+       ~/repos/aeroim-client/bin/aero build <appliance_version_to_build>
        ~/repos/aeroim-client/bin/aero web publish

-4. Package the AeroIM installers into the appliance by running:

-       ~/repos/aeroim-client/bin/aero desktop build <appliance_version_to_build>

 5. Build using: